karishmakumariDev/JS_FOUNDATION/Object.md

 ### **3. Using Constructor Function**
 ### What is a Constructor Function in JavaScript?

 A constructor function is a special type of function used to create multiple objects with similar properties.
 It acts as a blueprint for creating objects dynamically.
-Constructor functions use t
+Constructor functions use the this keyword to assign values and must be called using the new keyword.
 ```javascript
 function Person(name, age) {
     this.name = name;